BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: System Discovery with Uncertainty Quantification

-In this part, we conduct a total of four experiments: two for ODE systems (Lotka-Volterra and Lorenz) and two for PDE systems (Burgers' Equation and Convection-Diffusion Equation).
+To assess the performance of BLADE under conditions of ample data availability, four experiments were performed without the use of AL: two for ODE systems (Lotka-Volterra and Lorenz) and two for PDE systems (Burgers' equation and convection–diffusion equation).
 The baseline models used are SINDy (or PDE-FIND for PDEs) and UQ-SINDy.
-SINDy, a frequentist method, is less robust to noise compared to LAPD, as we will demonstrate later.
+SINDy, a frequentist method, is less robust to noise compared to BLADE, as we will demonstrate later.
 UQ-SINDy, a Bayesian approach, provides UQ and identifies sparse systems.
-However, its reliance on sparsity-inducing priors can lead to failure in discovering the true system when the prior is not perfectly chosen.
-Additionally, we compare different Langevin MCMC methods within LAPD, including SGLD, cyclical SGMCMC, and reSGLD.
+However, its reliance on sparsity-inducing priors introduces sensitivity to prior selection, which can hinder accurate recovery of the true system when assumptions about sparsity are misaligned with the underlying dynamics.
+Additionally, we compare different Langevin MCMC methods within BLADE, including SGLD, cyclical SGMCMC, and reSGLD.

 Cyclical SGMCMC follows the same iteration formula as (\ref{eq:ULA}), but the step size is adjusted every round to balance between exploration and sampling.
-The stepsize at iteration $k$ is defined as
+The step-size at iteration $k$ is defined as

-where $\eta_0$ is the initial stepsize, $M$ is the number of cycles, and $K$ is the number of total iterations.
-During implementation of Langevin MCMC methods, the Metropolis-Hastings step is carried out to ensure that the distribution of the iterated instances $\mathbf{\Xi}_{k}$ sampled at round $k$ converges to the correct distribution $\Pi$ when $k \rightarrow \infty$ \citep{dwivedi2019log,chewi2021optimal}.
-Unless otherwise specified, the default sampling method adopted in this work is the 2-chain reSGLD, and the prior adopted is the regulized horseshoe with $\nu=4,s=2$ as in \citep{hirsh2022sparsifying}.
+where $\eta_0$ is the initial step-size, $M$ is the number of cycles, and $K$ is the number of total iterations.
+During the implementation of Langevin MCMC methods, the Metropolis-Hastings step is performed to ensure that the distribution of the iterated instances $\tilde{\mathbf{\Xi}}_{k}$ sampled in round $k$ converges to the correct distribution $\Pi$ when $k \rightarrow \infty$ \citep{dwivedi2019log,chewi2021optimal}.
+Unless otherwise specified, the default sampling method adopted in this work is the 2-chain reSGLD, and the prior adopted is the regularized horseshoe with $\nu=4,s=2$ as in \citep{hirsh2022sparsifying}.
+For reSGLD, the ratio \(\tilde{\sigma}^2/C\) in Eq.~\eqref{eq:swap rate} is treated as a single effective hyperparameter as a common practice and is tuned during training.
+Empirically, good performance is obtained when the post--warm-up swapping rate between two chains stays around \(5\%\)–\(15\%\).
+In our experiments, we set the temperature of two chains as \(\tau_1=1\) and \(\tau_2=2\), and tune \(\tilde{\sigma}^2/C\) accordingly to reach this target range.